 When facing issues with your website or email, it’s vital to understand how to check DNS for your domain name.
 DNS — which stands for “domain name system” — works much like an online phone book.
-The DNS of a domain name tells the internet which settings to use for your website and email.

-That’s neat and all, but why does it matter?
-If not configured correctly, DNS can cause a number of issues.
 In this post, you will learn how to check DNS issues using GoDaddy’s DNS Manager and other online tools.

-5 common DNS issues and possible fixes
+Common DNS issues and solutions

 Solution: Check the A record to find where your site is hosted.

-If, for some reason, your site goes down, checking the A record should be your very first step.
+Without the A record, the internet won’t know where to find your website.
+If your site goes down, checking the A record should be your first step.
 This will tell you who your web host provider is and who you should contact for further troubleshooting.

 Solution: Find where your nameservers are managed, or point nameservers to GoDaddy.
 Nameservers tell your domain name where DNS is controlled.

-When you register a domain name with GoDaddy, it will automatically be assigned to GoDaddy nameservers.
-This means your DNS will live at GoDaddy, and any changes will need to be made with GoDaddy’s DNS Manager.
-However, some web design companies will ask you to change your nameservers to their own, so they’re able to make changes to the DNS seamlessly — and make things easier for you.
+When you register a domain name with GoDaddy, it is automatically assigned to GoDaddy nameservers.
+This means your DNS will reside at GoDaddy, and any changes will need to be made with GoDaddy’s DNS Manager.

 If your nameservers are at GoDaddy, proceed with further troubleshooting on GoDaddy’s website.
 Otherwise, contact the nameserver provider to figure out how to check DNS.
 If you would like to set your domain name back to GoDaddy’s nameservers, refer to this help article.

-3. Email is not sending or receiving.
+3. Email is not sending or receiving

 Solution: Verify you’re using the correct MX records for your email provider.

-Before you start troubleshooting email, first check the MX records in your domain’s zone file.
+Before troubleshooting email, first check the MX records in your domain’s zone file.
 The MX records tell your domain name the proper settings to use for email.
 If your MX records aren’t configured correctly, your email might not work as intended.

-4. www does not work with my domain name.
+4. www does not work with my domain name

 Solution: Add a CNAME record for www.

 Most people no longer use “www” when they type your domain name.
 But what if they click a link to your website?
 Links usually include www, and this might cause your visitors to get an error if your DNS is not configured to use www.
+To configure your DNS to use www, you must use a CNAME record with the following settings:

 - Host: www